iotaledger/iota-wiki/docs/learn/about-iota/messages.md

 2. When parsing the message is complete, there should not be any trailing bytes left that were not parsed.
 3. If the payload type is in the core payload range (0-127) and the node is familiar with it, or if it is above this range.
 4. If the Message PoW Hash will contain at least the number of trailing 0 trits the node defines as required.
-5. Parents' length must be between 2 to 8
+5. Parents' length must be between 2 and 8